zaz/CS-33211-bankers-algorithm/README.md

 ## Robustness

-The program checks for input that is too short, but doesn't check if it is too long; it simply discards the extra input.
-The edge cases where we have no processes or no resources are checked.
+The program checks for input that is too short and calls `exit(2)` (avoiding buffer overflow), but doesn't check if it is too long; it simply discards the extra input.
+The edge cases where we have no processes or no resources are tested.
 The edge case where even the dummy process P0 is not given is handled with an if statement that calls `exit(3)`.
+Error exit codes are distinct from `1`, the code returned when the system is not in a safe state.

 ## Potential Improvements